(Translate this site)

 "To my node?
 How would I work it?"

+Sym immediately jumped off the couch, and fell into a heap on the floor.
 She looked up at me from the rumpled splendor of her Sol clothing, and I realized she hadn't fell purposely.

 "Sym, what's the matter?
 Why can't you walk?"
-I asked as I bent to help her.
+I asked, as I bent to help her.

 "No!
 Don't touch me!
 Please don't touch me!"

+I recoiled at her words.
 "I-- I wasn't going to hurt you Sym, just--"

-"OK, but how?"
+"Okay, but how?"

 Amazingly, Sym seemed about to go into 20th century human-style shock.
 For a moment she couldn't answer me, and her eyes threatened to glaze over.
-But then she got hold of herself again and told me what I needed-- but via direct link rather than verbally.
+But then she got hold of herself again, and told me what I needed-- but via direct link rather than verbally.

 *The same way you deactivated it-- it's a simple toggle mechanism.
 Please hurry!*

 I returned her field to her, and a wave of relief became visible throughout her entire body.
+She immediately arose to float in mid-air.
+And closed her eyes in a meditative look.
+Almost immediately after that, she reopened them.

 "But I never touched you!"
 I complained.
 For I hadn't!

-"You did not touch me purposely, but when I fell onto the couch-- I grazed against you--" she shuddered again "-- and then I fell to the floor."
+"You did not touch me purposely, but when I fell onto the couch, I grazed against you--" she shuddered again "-- and then I fell to the floor."

 "Yes.
 I am undamaged.
 Un-infected."